loumonthjack/resumed-api/README.md

 ~~- Generate Subdomains for All Sites `username.resumed.website`~~

-- Generate a SSL Certificate & CDN Distribution
+- Generate a SSL Certificate (ACM) & CDN Distribution (CloudFront) for Each Site

 - Create a Custom Domain